Dancing with the Stars (Irish TV series): Professional dancers and their partners

-Overall Highest and lowest scoring performances
+Overall highest and lowest scoring performances

 The best and worst performances over each series in each dance according to the judges' scale are as follows.
 Team Dances and Marathons are not on this list.

 Ranking of couples

 This table only counts for single dances scored on a traditional 30-points scale.
 It does not include the Team Dance or Marathon scores.

+1 Season 8's average scores adjusted to fit the 30-point scale used in the previous seven seasons.

 Number of perfect scores

 The scores presented below represent the perfect scores which the celebrities gained in their original season.
 Perfect scores awarded in Team Dances are not included within this table.